Outdoor FunTools & Forecasts

 Today, there are dozens of different kinds of weather radios on the market — ranging from extremely basic, cheap weather radios to deluxe models with all the bells and whistles.

-What type you purchase is totally up to you, but here are 5 things to consider before you buy a weather radio:
+Here are 5 things to consider before you buy a weather radio:

-1. Buy a model that’s easy for you to use — Whether you’re tech savvy or think you don’t get along with electronics very well, make sure you test-run your weather radio and are confident in using it.
+Whether you’re tech savvy or think you don’t get along with electronics very well, make sure that you test-run your weather radio and are confident in using it.

-2. Make sure you buy a weather radio from a reliable brand — I’m one of those folks who swears by particular brands.
+I’m one of those folks who swears by particular brands.
 Why?
 Because there are certain companies whose products I’ve grown to trust.
 Don’t cut corners when buying weather radios.
 Pay the extra few dollars to buy a weather radio from a manufacturer that offers durable products and substantial warranties.

-3. Get one that offers audio-visual alerts — I suggest you buy a weather radio that has a light warning system along with audio alerts, such as beeps, alarms, and/or vocal warnings.
+I recommend buying a weather radio that has an “LED light” warning system along with audio alerts — such as beeps, alarms, and/or vocal warnings.
 It’s ideal to have multiple alert systems in case a weather warning is issued while you’re sleeping, busy with work, or otherwise distracted.

-4. Buy a weather radio that runs on inexpensive batteries — My Midland weather radio runs on 3 AA alkaline batteries.
+The Midland WR120 weather radio runs on 3 AA alkaline batteries.
 You can buy 4-packs and 8-packs of AA batteries for only a few dollars.
 However, some weather radios run on more expensive C-batteries and D-batteries.
 If you’re trying to save money, make sure you buy a model that uses the more affordable AA or even AAA battery.
 (And stock up on batteries so you can always use your weather radio during power outages.)